falcosecurity/falco/proposals/20200506-artifacts-scope-part-1.md

 | [falcosecurity/falco-tester:latest](https://hub.docker.com/repository/docker/falcosecurity/falco-tester) | docker/tester | Container image for running the Falco test suite.
 Used to run Falco integration tests (CI). |
 | _to not be published_ | docker/local | Built on-the-fly and used by falco-tester. |

-**Note**: `falco-builder`, `falco-tester` (and the `docker/local` image that it's built on the fly) are not integrated into the release process because they are development and CI tools that need to be manually pushed only when updated.
+**Note**: `falco-builder`, `falco-tester` (and the `docker/local` image which it's built on the fly by the `falco-tester` one) are not integrated into the release process because they are development and CI tools that need to be manually pushed only when updated.

 # Falco Project Evolution